apache/incubator-devlake-website/docs/DataModels/SystemTables.md

 ## Summary

 This document describes Apache DevLake's data models of its own entities.
+These tables are used and managed by the Devlake framework.

 ## Use Cases